NuevoFoundation/workshops/content/english/ml-machine-learning/01-regression.md

 |:--:|
 |Regression|

 Regression is a powerful technique that lets us find a line or a curve that fits the data we have.
-BBy doing regression, we can create or reuse `mathematical models` that show how the dependent and independent variables are related.
+By doing regression, we can create or reuse `mathematical models` that show how the dependent and independent variables are related.
 [Mathematical models](https://www.youtube.com/watch?v=xHtsuOB-TPw) are useful because they help us understand a system and make predictions based on the system's variables.
 Sometimes, the mathematical model we choose may not match the data well, so we have to look for a better model that can capture the patterns we see.

 ## Example 1: How do we know if it is going to rain?
 Whenever you use your phone, watch a news cast, or just ask in the internet "What is the chance of rain today?", mathematical models are used by meteorologists to predict if there will be the possibility of rain.
 You may wonder,  What `variables` are taken into consideration when running those mathematical models?
 Is the smell of rain enough?